About the Deputy Vice-Chancellor and Vice-President (Academic)

 The DVC&VP(A) is responsible for implementing initiatives related to teaching pedagogy, student experience, and academic performance as well as oversight of divisional business such as student services and administration, learning and teaching, and learning resources.

 Professor Jennie Shaw

-Professor Jennie Shaw was appointed Interim Deputy Vice-Chancellor and Vice-President (Academic) on 01 June 2020.
+Professor Jennie Shaw was appointed Deputy Vice-Chancellor and Vice-President (Academic) in August 2021.

-Jennie is also the Executive Dean of the Faculty of Arts at The University of Adelaide where she oversees the Schools of Humanities, Social Sciences and Education, the Elder Conservatorium of Music, several university research centres, and the University of Adelaide’s node of the ARC Centre of Excellence in the History of Emotions.
+Prior to her appointment as Deputy Vice-Chancellor and Vice-President (Academic), Jennie was the Executive Dean of the Faculty of Arts at The University of Adelaide where she oversaw the Schools of Humanities, Social Sciences and Education, the Elder Conservatorium of Music, several university research centres, and the University of Adelaide’s node of the ARC Centre of Excellence in the History of Emotions.